 Janice Overbeck’s love for animals started at a very young age, and her love for them was apparent to everyone around her.
 One of her elementary school teachers remarked to Janice’s mother, Gail Seidell, about her endless love for four legged beasts.
 She doted, “Over all of my years of teaching, Janice is one of my students that has a different kind of love for animals.
 And, after thirty years in the classroom, I have only seen this type of love for animals in one other student.”

 In 2016, Janice molded her love and devotion for animals of the world and founded JO Gives, Inc., a non-profit organization that focuses on animal advocacy in the local Atlanta area and abroad.
 Janice’s non-profit helps animals in three different ways.
 First, her real estate team office hosts low-cost pet vaccination clinics each month to raise money for homeless pets locally in their state of Georgia.
 To date, the charity has raised just over $100,000 focused directly toward this mission since 2016.
-Next, the organization is currently spearheading a special project started in April 2019 to spay/neuter 2,000 dogs and cats.
+The organization just completed a special project, Project Mexico, started in April 2019 to spay/neuter 2,000 dogs and cats.
 By the beginning of May 2021, Project Mexico spayed and neutered 2,130 pets!
-Lastly, Janice also works in conjunction with Dr. Good nationally to build after school programs that teach humane education of animals to children.
+Lastly, Janice also works in conjunction with Homeless Pets Foundation nationally to build after school programs that teach humane education of animals to children.
 These programs, called the Homeless Pet Clubs of America, teach children empathy and to be kinder to the weak.
 They also educate students on important issues like sterilization of dogs and cats due to overpopulation.